The Truth About eCommerce

-Shopping Cart & Payment – Of course you’ll need to set up your shopping cart, but also think about payment options, including an option such as PayPal is also important as many feel secure using this option.
+Shopping Cart & Payment – Of course you’ll need to set up your shopping cart, but also think about payment options.
+Including an option such as PayPal is also important as many people feel secure using this option.

 Reviews – Trust is everything.
-An overwhelming source for new orders is from referrals.
-Reviews are the online version of person to person referrals.
+An overwhelming source for new orders is referrals.
+Reviews are the online version of person-to-person referrals.
 Consider platforms such as Podium to quickly build your review numbers.

 In the end, website visitors need to have a great experience and that includes eCommerce.
 With situations like COVID-19 and other unexpected barriers to in-store visits such as weather, it provides a way to continue to do business and provide options to your customers.
 The truth is, some people would rather shop in comfort from their own homes – in particular customers who also have purchased from you before.
 There’s no way around it, eCommerce will continue to reshape how people shop online, and the situation we are all experiencing now may accelerate the already lower foot traffic into stores.